-Scorpio is owned and controlled by the Lolli-Ghetti family, of which Messrs.
+The Scorpio group of companies are owned and controlled by the Lolli-Ghetti family, of which Messrs.
 Emanuele Lauro and Filippo Lauro are members.
-Annalisa Lolli-Ghetti is majority owner of Scorpio (of which our administrator and commercial and technical managers are members) and beneficially owns approximately 6.3% of our common shares.
-We are not affiliated with any other entities in the shipping industry other than those that are members of Scorpio.
+Annalisa Lolli-Ghetti is majority owner of the Scorpio group of companies (of which our administrator and commercial and technical managers are members) and beneficially owns approximately 7.0% of our common shares.
+We are not affiliated with any other entities in the shipping industry other than those that are members of the Scorpio group of companies.

-In addition, Mr. Emanuele Lauro, Mr. Robert Bugbee and other members of our senior management have an indirect minority equity interest in SSH, our Administrator, a member of Scorpio.
+In addition, Mr. Emanuele Lauro, Mr. Robert Bugbee and other members of our senior management have an indirect minority equity interest in SSH, our Administrator, a member of the Scorpio group of companies.

-SCM and SSM, our commercial manager and technical manager, respectively, are also members of Scorpio.
+SCM and SSM, our commercial manager and technical manager, respectively, are also members of the Scorpio group of companies.
 For information regarding the details regarding our relationship with SCM, SSM and SSH, please see "- Management of our Fleet."

-Our Board of Directors consists of ten individuals, seven of whom are independent directors.
-Three of the independent directors form the board's Audit Committee and, pursuant to the Audit Committee charter, are required to review all potential conflicts of interest between us and related parties, including Scorpio.
-Our three non-independent directors and all of our executive officers serve in senior management positions in certain other companies within Scorpio.
+Our Board of Directors consists of nine individuals, six of whom are independent directors.
+Three of the independent directors form the board's Audit Committee and, pursuant to the Audit Committee charter, are required to review all potential conflicts of interest between us and related parties.
+Our three non-independent directors and certain of our executive officers serve in senior management positions in certain other entities within the Scorpio group of companies.